Many museums charge for admissions while others are free.

 Moreover, a stray audience is the biggest

 challenging (challenge is similar to threat) threat to any museum and its magnificiant valuable contents.
 Such groups of wanderers, who have no interest in the museum and historical arts and as well as heritage, not only exploit violate/ disturb (wrong word choice – exploit) a museum’s calm environment by making noise but also damage its precious heritage by abusive handling and playing within the museum territory.
 The only way to restrict such people is by charging their entry fees and putting insurance claims upon them in case of any damage.
-For instance, in 2015 there is was a sudden decline in percentage of young university students, who visit museum for free entertainment and play, after the announcement of 7 pounds ticket per person at the Queen’s museum in London.
+For instance, in 2015 there is was a sudden decline in the percentage of young university students, who visit the museum for free entertainment and play, after the announcement of 7 pounds ticket per person at the Queen’s museum in London.